yihuang/yihuang.github.com/doc/resume_en.rst

   We built a set of tools so we can use flash as game designer.

-  We used python/cython/gevent to develop a high performance TCP long connection game server, which is capable of horizontally scale.
+  We used python/cython/gevent to develop a high performance TCP long connection game server, which is capable of horizontally scaling.

   We built our persistence solution based on redis-nds, which embed lmdb library with redis, allow for some keys to be stay on disk rather than memory.
 What we contribute is fixing several serious pointer-related bug which is hard to track, including memory leak and dangling pointers. (https://github.com/yihuang/redis/tree/nds-2.6)